 Enter the date of the A & I Online data snapshot used for the "Current SSDQ Rating" column.
-A&I Online data current as of June 26, 2020.
+A&I Online data current as of June 24, 2022.

-Problem Statement Narrative: Describe any issues encountered for any SSDQ category not rated as "Good" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).
+Problem Statement Narrative: Describe any issues encountered for all SSDQ measures not rated as "Good/Green" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).